Liu Wu, Prince of Liang

-Liu Wu (刘武) (c.
-184 - c.May 144 BC), posthumously named Prince Xiao of Liang, was a Han prince.
+Liu Wu (c.
+184 - c.May 144 BC), posthumous name Prince Xiao of Liang, was an imperial prince of the Western Han dynasty of China.
 He was a son of Emperor Wen and Empress Xiaowen, and a younger brother of Emperor Jing.
-He played a prominent role in the suppression of the Rebellion of the Seven Princes.
+He played a prominent role in the suppression of the Rebellion of the Seven States.
 He was also responsible for the assassination of the minister Yuan Ang.

 Life

 Liu Wu was initially created prince of Dai (代王) in 178 BC.
 In 176 BC, he became prince of Huaiyang (淮陽王) instead and his brother Liu Can (劉粲) replaced him as prince of Dai.
 In 168 BC, this was changed again to Liang.

 Rebellion of the Seven Princes

 After Emperor Jing ordered the execution of Chao Cuo at the urging of Yuan Ang, Liu Wu was besieged at his capital Suiyang by the armies of Wu and Chu during the Rebellion of the Seven States.
 His mother the empress dowager Xiaowen urged the emperor to send the imperial army to relieve him.
 General Zhou Yafu succeeded in counselling against a direct assault: instead, his force took advantage of disorder among the rebels to establish a strong camp at Xiayi (下邑, modern Dangshan in Anhui) athwart their line of supply and communication along the Si River.
 Ignoring Liu Wu's pleas for help and imperial orders to advance to the city, he occupied his time strengthening his defenses and sending Han Tuidang's cavalry raiders to disrupt what little overland supply the rebels could manage from Chu.
 Having wearied their armies assaulting Suiyang, the rebel princes were forced to fall back for supplies and their assaults on Xiayi were defeated with such prepared ease that Zhou initially refused to be woken from bed.
 This was effectively the end of the rebellion: the Prince of Chu took his own life and Liu Pi was killed by Yue natives as he fled.
 Luan Bu followed this by defeating the other rebel princes, who chose either death or execution.
 The successful strategy earned Zhou Yafu the wrath of the Prince of Liang and his mother, however.
 They eventually succeeded in poisoning the emperor against him: he was imprisoned on minor issues involving his son's dispute with a supplier and, in the end, chose to fast to death in prison.